samjulien/blog/_posts/2018-06-28-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 ![AWS access key and secret access key strings.](https://cdn.auth0.com/blog/vuejs-lambda-part-2/aws-user-credentials.png)

-The last thing you will need to do is to head back to the terminal, move into your home directory (`~/`) and update the `.aws/credentials` file to include both keys (you might actually need to create the `.aws` directory and the `credentials` file inside it):
+The last things you will need to do is to head back to the terminal, move into your home directory (`~/`), and update the `.aws/credentials` file to include both keys (you might actually need to create the `.aws` directory and the `credentials` file inside it):

 ```bash
 [auth0]